plone/documentation/about/documentation_styleguide.rst

 * Usage of `Sphinx <http://sphinx-doc.org/>`_ within your project is optional, but if you want your add-on to (also) be documented for instance on `Read The Docs <https://readthedocs.org/>`_ it is highly recommended.
 Put the associated Makefile and conf.py into the /docs directory.

-*Your documentation is not code.*

-Let's repeat that, shall we?

-**Your documentation is not code.**

-It needs to be translatable.
-No, not into PHP, but into Chinese, Catalan, Klingon, ...

-Think about it this way: each sentence in the documentation can be turned into a .po string.
-Breaking sentences with linebreaks would mean a translator will only see part of the sentence, making it impossible to translate.

 .. note::

    If you use `bobtemplates.plone <https://github.com/plone/bobtemplates.plone>`_ to generate the layout of your add-on, the recommended files will already be there, and in the right place.
 You'll still have to write the content, though.

 .. _styleguide-readme-example:

 README example
 ==============